pu2clr/auto_bpf_arduino/README.md

 ## Preface

-Originally based on the [“Ensemble RX II (HF/LF) Auto Band Pass Filters“](http://www.wb5rvz.org/ensemble_rx_ii/index) from WB5RVZ, this project uses an Arduino controller instead a ATtiny85.
+Originally based on the [“Ensemble RX II (HF/LF) Auto Band Pass Filters“](http://www.wb5rvz.org/ensemble_rx_ii/index) from WB5RVZ, this project uses an Arduino controller instead an ATtiny85.
 Also, the its RF output is aimed to AM RF for the SI4735, AKC6955, KT0915 and others DSP based receivers istead the SoftRock Ensemble RX II device.

 ### Know more about DSP receivers controlled by Arduino